Last Updated on November 21, 2022 by Chris

 - Marketing increases your conversion rates.
 Whether your goal is to sell a product or a service or drive people to pay or donate money to a worthy cause, marketing helps you get the word out.
 People in need of your products or services will gladly purchase them if you reach out to them, and this will help you quickly market your products.

 Exceptional marketing will set you above the competition.
 For example, if you find out that a specific issue or product is missing from the market, you may take it up in a blog.
-As you gain traction, marketing your blog to the people who need the service will help you grow faster compared to an expert on the topic who does not market his knowledge or skills.
+As you gain traction, consistently writing new content, and marketing your blog to the people who need the service will help you grow faster compared to an expert on the topic who does not market his knowledge or skills.

 There are three powerful ways to market your blog.